For the training of curators across the territory

-The student participants in the ninth edition, CAMPO21, were selected in October.
-The course regularly started in January 2021.
+The student participants in the tenth edition, CAMPO22, have been selected.
+The course regularly started in January 2022.

 The eighth edition of CAMPO for aspiring curators held by the Fondazione Sandretto Re Rebaudengo ended last September.
 Every year the programme of meetings, trips and theoretical focuses tries to follow the Italian and international calendar of major events.
 In this edition, however, characterised by the Covid-19 health emergency, the ten selected students participated in some live lectures and others online.
 They also managed to visit several national realities based in Venice, Bolzano and Verona, plus a ‘virtual fieldtrip’ to investigate the Berlin scene, where among others, they met Krist Gruijthuijsen, director of the KW Institute for Contemporary Art in Berlin.

 TBD X POST is the final project of the course.

 During the seventh edition of CAMPO for aspiring curators at the Fondazione Sandretto Re Rebaudengo, the ten students who attended the course visited the Stedelijk Museum in Amsterdam where, among other guests, they met Karen Archey, art critic and curator.

 In the sixth edition of CAMPO, among other guests, the ten students who attended the course met Ippolito Pestellini Laparelli, one of the curators of Manifesta.